 The Neuroimmunology and Glia Group (NGG) at Duke explores the vital role that immune molecules play within the brain in normal processes including sleep, metabolism, learning and memory.
 The group also investigates how glia, astrocytes and microglia have a critical role in shaping brain development, plasticity and behavioral outcomes throughout the lifespan.

 This group hosts a seminar series with membership open to any student, faculty and staff at Duke.
 The Neuroimmunology and Glia Group is administered by the Duke Institute for Brain Sciences.

 Subscribe to the Neuroimmunology and Glia Group listserv.

-Join us April 28th for the NGG 2021 Retreat via Zoom.
-The day will consist of student talks, keynote speakers Dr. Robyn Klein, Washington University School of Medicine, and Dr. Isaac Chiu, Harvard Medical School, and a social poster session in the afternoon.
-For more details, register here.
+The NGG 2021 Retreat happened April 28th via Zoom.
+The day consisted of student talks, keynote speakers Dr. Robyn Klein, Washington University School of Medicine, and Dr. Isaac Chiu, Harvard Medical School, and a social poster session in the afternoon.